-- 1. Home Education funding is based on: - a) student registration information in Grades 1 to 12 as of the September count date that is submitted to Client Relationship Services; and - the application for reimbursement of ADL course costs for home education students in Grades 7 to 12 enrolled in courses at the ADLC (Form 09AE1.4a); - the application for additional ADL course costs for home education students in Grades 1 to 6 on enrolled in courses at the ADLC (Form 09AE1.4b).
+- 1. Home Education Funding is based on: - a) student registration information in Grades 1 to 12 as of the September count date that is submitted to Student Records; and - b) the application for reimbursement of ADL course costs for home education students in Grades 7 to 12 enrolled in courses at the ADLC (Form 10AE1.3a); - the application for additional ADL course costs for home education students in Grades 1 to 6 on enrolled in courses at the ADLC (Form 10AE1.3b).